Hong Kong flash mob protesters arrested | DW | 13.10.2019

 'Blossom everywhere'

 Sunday's gatherings were generally smaller and less violent than in past weeks.
-Flash mobs and brief clashes with police were witnessed in about four different locations in Hong Kong.
+Flash mobs and brief clashes with police were witnessed in about four different locations across the city.

 Protesters gave Sunday's demonstration the theme "blossom everywhere" and encouraged activists to gather in malls across a number of locations in the city.